 | December 15, 2025 | Free tier EOL announced via email.
 No accompanying blog post or documentation. |

-The pattern is consistent: features that were once freely available are being systematically moved behind paywalls, often with minimal notice and no public announcement.
+The pattern is consistent: features that used to be free are getting moved behind paywalls, often with little notice and no public announcement.

 If you're looking to move off HCP Terraform, several commercial platforms offer Terraform and OpenTofu automation.
 Here's how they compare across the factors that matter most for migration.